 Announces his candidacy for Comp troller of Public Accounts, an office he has held by appointment by the late Governor Beauford H. Jester since the death of Geo.
-H. Sheppard in lanuary 1949.
+H. Sheppard in January 1949.

-Calvert, a veteran public servant, has served nineteen years as Financial Statistician and Chief Clerk in the
+Calvert, a veteran public servant, has served nineteen years as Financial Statistician and Chief Clerk in the Comptroller's Office which he now

-A native Texan, born in McLennan County and reared in Brown and State Comptroller.
-He is a World American Legion, Veterans of Foreign Wars, the Lions Club, and the Masonic Lodge.
+A native Texan, born in McLennan War I veteran, a member of the American Legion, Veterans of Foreign Wars, the Lions Club, and the Masonic Lodge.
 He is a member of the First Christian Church of Austin where he is presently serving as Chairman of the General Board.

-(Elda Purl Laird, Reporter) Mrs. H. H. Alexander of Hamof idodine are needed by the ilton City, California, was a rebody for normal growth and de. cent visitor in the home of her sister Mrs. Lillian Gibbins.
+(Elda Purl Laird, Reporter) Mrs. H. H. Alexander of Hamilton City, California, was a recent visitor in the home of her sister Mrs. Lillian Gibbins.

-Mr. and Mrs. J. B. Moorhouse week in Santa Rosa, New Mexitheir daughter, Sue.
-Miss Moor.
-1950. house, who attends Stephens College, in Missouri, met her spring holidays.
+Mr. and Mrs. J. B. Moorhouse their daughter, Sue.
+Miss Moorhouse, who attends Stephens College, in Missouri, met her parents in N. M. during the spring holidays.

 Miss Grace Bisbee, of Haskell, spent the past week end visiting in the home of Mr. and Mrs. Jack Barker and daughter.

-Mrs. Lillian Gibbins was in Haskell Tuesday of last week
+Mrs. Lillian Gibbins was in week end.

-Texas Tech, were home for the week end.

 Mr. and Mrs. J. W. Melton, Jr., of Pittersburg, spent the week end visiting in the home of relatives and friends.

+Haskell Tuesday of last week on business.

+Miss Jean Galloway and Miss Texas Tech, were home for the week end.

 Mr. and Mrs. T. P. Porter, Sr., of Seymour, were visitors in the home of Mrs. W. A. Barnett and family, Sunday of this

-Mrs. J. C. Veal, of Mineral Wells, is visiting in the home of her sister, Mrs. Zenna Waldron and other relatives, this week.
+Wells, is visiting in the home Training Union \\\\ 6:30 P. M. of her sister, Mrs. Zenna Wal- Evening Worship \\\ 7:30 P. M. dron and other relatives, this week.